osmandapp/web/main/docs/user/plugins/index.md

 ## Overview
 Plugins greatly enhance OsmAnd functionality.
 Each of them is designed to solve a separate problem, such as trip recording, getting Wikipedia articles offline, putting additional terrain data or street-level views on the map etc.
 Plugins can be internal (you can turn them on inside the OsmAnd app) or external (separately installed programs).
-3rd party plugins work via OsmAnd API and can get access to OsmAnd data.
+Third-party plugins work via OsmAnd API and can get access to OsmAnd data.

 ## Configure plugin
 In order to get access to the specific functions, provided by a plugin, it must be [enabled first](#enable--disable).
 You need to [purchase](#purchase) some plugins before use.
-In some cases special map layer should be activated or user profile should be [configured](#plugin-settings).
+In some cases, a special map layer should be activated or a user profile should be [configured](#plugin-settings).

 ### Enable / disable